Table of Contents

 Ability to ingest files of bibliographic records and orders

 In the OLE environment, all acquisitions transactions require fund structures, financial processing, and accurate maintenance of the OLE General Ledger.
-OLE has adapted Kuali Financial System (KFS) for Budget Adjustment documents, and continues to modify various Fiscal Year End e-documents to manage budgets.
-OLE uses the adapted KFS Pre-Disbursement Processor (PDP) to export encumbrances, expenses/invoices, credits, and prepayment requests/disbursement vouchers, which can then be batch exported to university financial systems.
+OLE has adapted Kuali Financial System (KFS) Budget Adjustment documents and Fiscal Year End e-documents to manage budgets.
+OLE uses the adapted KFS Pre-Disbursement Processor (PDP) to export encumbrances, expenses/invoices, credits, and prepayment requests/disbursement vouchers to university financial systems.
 In a future release, OLE will be developing an import/incoming financial integration tool that allows the library to receive updates from the university financial office.

 Chart of Accounts/Financial Structures